How To Do Intermittent Fasting

 Benefits of intermittent fasting

-Fasting is not a new concept and has been practised for hundreds of years in cultures across the globe.
-However, it has become significantly more popular in recent years due to an impressive amount of scientifically-proven benefits.
+Though fasting has been practised for hundreds of years, intermittent fasting has become significantly more popular in recent years due to an impressive amount of scientifically-proven benefits.

 There is mounting evidence that intermittent fasting may lead to: